| |

 cathedral by the Papal Legate, in the presence of Edward I. and his parliament,

+with the usual awful ceremonies of the act.
 The old walls of Carlisle were in the form of a not very perfect

 triangle; very little now remains of them, and that is above the river Caldew.